aljawaid/TemplateManager/README.md

 -------------

 - Revised `predefined contents` as `Task Description Templates`
-- Improved layout, modal and form designs
+- Improved and extended the layout, modal and form designs for the `predefined contents` section
 - Renamed the `predefined contents` section to `Template Manager`
-- Show total template count in project dropdown with a link to the Template Manager
+- Show the total template count in project dropdown directly linking to the Template Manager
 - Compatibility with [ApplicationBranding](https://github.com/aljawaid/ApplicationBranding)
   - Total number of templates are shown in the Admin Dashboard
 - Add pretty URLs _(if globally configured)_